riesacassano/Scramble_Music/readme.md

 Steps for experiment 3:
 1. `E3_raw_data_combining.py` combines the raw data for experiment 3, dataset A from `data/primary/` and saves it in `data/E3/`
 2. `E3_raw_data_wrangling.Rmd` takes the combined version of dataset 3A, adds the additional subjects from `subs_additional_E3A.xlsx`, and computes response rate and extracts timestamps.
 It then computes rate and extracts timestamps from dataset 3B, standardizes column names, and combines across datasets.
 Processed data is saved in `data/E3/`.

+(For E3, participants who heard set 2 are excluded from this analysis, since set 1 and set 2 are highly overlapping and we didn't want to overrepresent certain stimuli in our results.)

 ## Other folders